k0m1d3v/K0M1-Recognition-toolkit/README.md

 > Disclaimer:

-This project is still in a beta state and I can't guarantee that it's going to be updated forever, if you have any suggestion feel free to contact me!
+This project is still in a beta state and I can't guarantee the full functionality of it.
+If you have any suggestion feel free to contact me!

 > Linux version status:

-The linux version is still in a beta state and it's not working properly, I'm working on it, and I'll update the repository as soon as possible, thanks for the patience.
+The linux version is still in a beta state, and it's not working properly, I'm working on it, and I'll update the repository as soon as possible, thanks for the patience.

 Have fun with this project: <br>
 -k0m1